 Alternative loans are loans from a lending institution; they are not a part of the federal government guaranteed loan programs.
 Alternative loans are typically more expensive than federal government loans and should only be used when all other options have been exhausted.

 It is important for you to check with the Financial Aid staff for all federal loan programs and possibilities before you borrow from an alternative loan program.
+The terms and conditions for federal student loans under the Title IV programs may be more favorable than those of private education loans.
 Most alternative loans require a good credit history and/or a credit worthy co-signer.
 An alternative loan is not based on need, but it cannot exceed the difference between the cost of attendance and all other financial aid for the academic year.
 If you need an alternative loan, choose the loan that best meets your needs and remember – borrow only what you need!

 A wide and growing array of alternative loan products are now in the marketplace.
-New College of Florida processes loans for more than 10 different alternative loan lenders annually.
+New College of Florida processes loans for several different alternative loan lenders annually.
 For information about how to choose a private alternative loan lender visit www.finaid.org/loans/privatestudentloans.phtml.

 Financial Literacy & Debt Management